-74 S. Fifth Street, Columbus, OH 43215 This is were the Board's Communications & Public Information Offices.
+74 S. Fifth Street, Columbus, OH 43215 This is the location of the Board's Communications and Public Information Offices.

-Columbus Education Center (CEC) 270 E. State Street, Columbus, OH 43215 nel and Health Services.
+Columbus Education Center (CEC) 270 E. State Street, Columbus, OH 43215

 This building houses the main administration offices.
 The offices of the Superintendent, as well as Human Resources, Treasurer, Employee Relations and Business and Operations are found here.
 Board meetings are held on the lower level.